 It has been enhanced since then with the release of Server 2008 R2, 2012, 2012 R2, and finally 2016.

-You can either add Hyper-V as a role to an installation of server as you would with DNS or making it a domain controller, or you can install it as a standalone product simply called Hyper-V Server.
-The main differences with this is that you don’t get a GUI with the Hyper-V Server the same as the Server Core mode, and all you get are the hypervisor, driver model, and virtualization components.
+You can either add Hyper-V as a role to an installation of server as you would with DNS or making it a domain controller or you can install it as a standalone product simply called Hyper-V Server.
+The main differences with this is that you don’t get a GUI with the Hyper-V Server the same as Server Core mode, and all you get are a hypervisor, driver model, and virtualization components.

 They acquired Xen in October 2007 for about 500 million dollars.

 Xen originally started in the late 1990’s at Cambridge University, and the first public release was made in 2003.

 The latest version 7 was released in May 2016, which brought better Windows support along with some other enhancements.